VCityTeam/UrbanCO2Fab/docs/api.md

 ## Running UrbanCo2Fab API
 Following are the commands to run urbanco2fab API
 <pre>
-$ cd interface/api
+$ cd urbanco2fab
-$ python3 api.py
+$ ./urbanco2fab run
 </pre>

 On a test environment, you will get the following information